2022 Food Processing Degree Guide

-A Recent Jump in Food Processing Degrees
+Food Processing Degrees Decreasing

 Food Processing is a great career for anyone who enjoys science and performing experiments.
 Since the products harvested from farms are being used to feed the general population, it is important that the food is continually tested for nutrition and packaged safely.
 If you choose to focus on crops, you will work on ways to improve processing, packing, and distributing food.
 Focusing on animals will allow you to find the best ways to preserve products during distribution and advice farmers on the best way increase production.

 A career in Agricultural and Food Products Processing requires analytical and critical-thinking skills.
 You must be able to analyze data with precision and reach conclusions with good judgment and accuracy.
 This career also requires a strong background in sciences, specifically nutrition, agronomy and crop science, and food science.
 Depending on the type of food you wish to study, you may be required to have a background in applied chemistry, animal science, and biology.

 The best way to gain experience in this field is through an internship.
 You will work with experienced scientists to learn how to properly conduct experiments, gather data, and analyze your findings.

 Getting Accepted Into a Food Processing Program

 A high school diploma or equivalent is typically required for most food processing degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 In addition to these basic food processing program qualifications, to serve in some food processing careers, special certification may be required outside of your degree.